Analog and digital

 Computers and automation systems process electrical signals.
 One could represent the number 3, for example, by 3 electrical impulses.
 To represent the number 100,000 one would need 100,000 impulses.
 This makes no sense - numerical codes are used here.

 Binary technology knows signals with two possible states.
 In other words: These elements are bivalent or binary.
 Examples of this are easy to find:

 Pulse present Pulse not present

 Voltage high Voltage low

-Current does not flow No current measurable
+Current flow No current measurable

 Since information is processed electronically, it must be represented by binary code.
 There are certain tolerances for these binary voltage states.
 The low voltage level is designated L (low); the higher voltage level is designated H (high).
 The terms "logic 0" and "logic 1" are also frequently used.